ga4gh-discovery/data-connect/SPEC.md

 ![Phenopacket tables in a bucket example](assets/phenopacket-tables-in-a-bucket-example.svg "Phenopacket tables in a bucket example")

-## How to Secure Implementations Based on PrestoSQL Connectors or PostgreSQL Foreign Data Wrappers
+## How to Secure Implementations Based on Trino Connectors or PostgreSQL Foreign Data Wrappers

 *   Filter data at the connector level
 *   Use simple OAuth scopes to decide what data can be returned